wip-group/discord-utils/README.md

 2. Open in your code editor

-3. Setup `/apps/web/.env` and `/apps/api/.env` using their respective `.env.example` files as reference.
+3. Setup `/apps/web/.env` and `/apps/api/.env` using their respective `.env.example` files as reference

 4. Install dependencies and run the app
     ```bash